Pulse nightclub shooting: Release of transcripts and videos

 A total of 603 calls to 911 were made by victims, family members and friends of victims, bystanders, and rescue workers during the entire shooting.
 On June 14, two dozen news agencies sent a four-page letter to Orlando's city attorney jointly demanding the release of recordings that 911 callers made on the night of the shooting.
 The letter also contained a request for scanner and dispatch recordings.
 The Orlando police refused to release the recordings, citing an "ongoing investigation."
 June 20, the FBI released a transcript of the first call by the shooter and a summary of three calls with police negotiators.
 On July 14, the University of Central Florida Police Department released nine body camera videos of UCFPD officers who rushed to Pulse to help Orlando police officers during the incident.

 On July 18, the City of Orlando released a detailed 71-page document of OPD officers' accounts and responses to the shooting.
 Requests to release recordings of 911 calls, police radio transmissions, and the exchanges between law enforcement and Mateen were denied, citing disagreements over whether they fall under local or federal jurisdiction.
 The status on the authority over the recordings is pending a court ruling.
-On July 20, the Orange County Sheriff's Office (OCSO) released video footage from a body camera worn by one of its deputies during the incident.
+On July 20, the Orange County Sheriff's Office released video footage from a body camera worn by one of its deputies during the incident.
 On July 26, the Orange County Fire Rescue released a recording of a 911 call made during the shooting.
 On July 29, the OCSO released dozens of pages of documents detailing the deputies' individual accounts of their involvement in the shooting.
 On August 30, the OCSO released the 911 calls it received during the shooting.
-Two days later, OPD and the city of Orlando released nine of their hundreds of 911 calls, which were all made by friends and relatives outside of Pulse during the incident; the rest are locked in a legal dispute between 24 media groups, OPD, and the city of Orlando.
+Two days later, OPD and the city of Orlando released nine of the hundreds of 911 calls made by friends and relatives outside of Pulse during the incident; the rest are locked in a legal dispute between media groups, OPD, and the city of Orlando.